mluzum/Isobar-Sampler/README.md

 (...)
 ```

 The output is saved in separate HDF files in the specified output path, with the same name as each of the isobars, in databases also having the same name.
-These databases contain an array of shape `(number_configurations, number_nucleons, 3)`, which stores nucleon positions `{x, y, z}`, in Cartesian coordinates.
+These databases contain an array of shape `(number_configs, number_nucleons, 3)`, which stores nucleon positions `{x, y, z}`, in Cartesian coordinates.

 ## 3. Usage with T<sub>R</sub>ENTo